1 Solutions for Chapter 1

 • \(I_1 = 1\), \(I_2 = 0\) if \(K_2 < K_1\e^{r(T_2 - T_1)}\) (as \(S_{T_2} \leq K_2\));

-• \(I_1 = 1\), \(I_2 = 1\) as long as \(K_1\e^{r(T_2 - T_1)} > K_2\).
+• \(I_1 = 1\), \(I_2 = 1\) as long as \(K_1\e^{r(T_2 - T_1)} > K_2.\)

 These inequalities are equivalent to that stated in the question so in this case, if \(S_{T_1} > K_1\) exercising the option at \(T_1\) is worse than selling short at \(T_1\) and waiting until \(T_2\) and so is certainly not optimal.

-Exercise 1.12 Inequality (a) is not true.
-From put-call parity and \(C \geq 0\) we have \(P + S \geq K\e^{-rT}\).
-For large \(K\) and small \(S\) we must have \(P > S\).
-On the other hand (b) is true because of put-call parity and the fact that \(C \leq S\).
+Exercise 1.8 Inequality (a) is not true.
+From put-call parity and \(C \geq 0\) we have \(P + S \geq K\e^{-rT}.\) For large \(K\) and small \(S\) we must have \(P > S.\) On the other hand (b) is true because of put-call parity and the fact that \(C \leq S.\)

-Exercise 1.13 Suppose for some expiry dates \(s<t\) that \(P(s)>P(t)\) and let’s look for an arbitrage.
+Exercise 1.9 Suppose for some expiry dates \(s<t\) that \(P(s)>P(t)\) and let’s look for an arbitrage.
 Buy a put option with exercise time \(t\) and sell a put option with exercise time \(s\) and deposit \(P(s)-P(t)\) in the bank.
 If it’s ever optimal to exercise the time \(s\) put then also exercise the time \(t\) put for a zero cash flow.
-If the put we sold is not exercised by \(s\), the put we hold is still worth at least \(0\).
-Either way we have at least \(P(s)-P(t)\) earning interest in the bank.
+If the put we sold is not exercised by \(s\), the put we hold is still worth at least \(0.\) Either way we have at least \(P(s)-P(t)\) earning interest in the bank.
 Therefore there exists an arbitrage.
-To eliminate this we must have \(P(s) \leq P(t)\) whenever \(s < t\).
+To eliminate this we must have \(P(s) \leq P(t)\) whenever \(s < t.\)

-1. We want to find \(h_t \in \R\), the amount of bond held at time \(t\) in the portfolio \(P_B\), which generates the same cash flow \((x,t)\).
-In other words, we need to find \(h_t\) satisfying \[ V^{P_B}_t - V^{P_B}_{t-} = B_t \cdot (h_t - h_{t-}) = \begin{cases} -x_i & \text{if $t= t_i$ for some $i$}\\ 0 & \text{otherwise}. \end{cases} \] This is achieved by \(h_t = \sum_{i: t_i \leq t} -x_i/B_{t_i}\).
+To replicate this, we need to find \(h_t\) satisfying \[ V^{P_B}_t - V^{P_B}_{t-} = B_t \cdot (h_t - h_{t-}) = \begin{cases} -x_i & \text{if $t= t_i$ for some $i$}\\ 0 & \text{otherwise}. \end{cases} \]